 How to explore the picturesque Blyde River Canyon

-Blyde River Canyon is one of South Africa’s most beloved travel destinations.
-And for good reason.
-Not only is this scenic area part of the Greater Drakensberg escarpment, it is also one of the largest canyons in the world.
-The canyon, which is nestled along South Africa’s famed Panorama Route in the heart of Mpumalanga, offers breathtaking views of a lush lower lying valley and majestic mountain ranges stretching as far as the eye can see.
+The Blyde River Canyon is one of South Africa’s most beloved travel destinations.
+And for very good reason.
+Not only is this scenic area part of the Greater Drakensberg escarpment, but it is also one of the largest canyons in the world.
+The canyon, which is nestled along South Africa’s famed Panorama Route in the heart of Mpumalanga, offers breathtaking views over the lush valley below and majestic mountain ranges stretching as far as the eye can see.

 In a rush?
 Pin this for later.